-We’ve visited Death Valley National Park in late September 2015.
+We visited Death Valley National Park in late September 2015.
 It was hot.
 Very hot.
-We arrived in the early afternoon and temperatures were such that we just hopped off the car to see the Visitors Center, and took the very short hike to Zabriskie Point, to take in the colorful hilly scenery.
+We arrived in the early afternoon, and temperatures were such that we just hopped out of the car to see the Visitors Center and took the very short hike to Zabriskie Point to take in the colorful, hilly scenery.
 That was about it.

-Death Valley has managed to leave a fantastic impression on us, even during that short visit.
-I am sure we’ll be back, and with that in mind, have prepared a list of places to see in the park.
-If you’re planning a visit of your own, I hope you’ll find it useful.
+Death Valley has left a fantastic impression on us, even during that short visit.
+I am sure we'll be back, and with that in mind, I have prepared a list of places to see in the park.
+I hope you'll find it useful if you're planning a visit.

 This list includes the following -